 Handout about Biostatistics, Epidemiology, and Bioinformatics Summer Research Opportunities

 Research Experiences for Undergraduates (REU)Opportunity for summer research at various colleges and universities around the country.
 These are usually announced in December or January.
-Watch the Math Department's Facebook page for notices or check the Mathematics Department bulletin board for information about the summer REU's.
+Watch the Math Department's Facebook page for notices about the summer REU's.
 The following links also contain information about many REU programs.

 The EDGE Program, funded by The Andrew W. Mellon Foundation and the National Science Foundation, is designed for graduating seniors who have applied to graduate programs in the mathematical sciences.
 Its goal is to strengthen the ability of women and minority students to successfully complete graduate programs in mathematics.
 Tiffany Troutman, class of 2003, was an EDGE 2003 participant.